-Firm Dynamics and Innovation: Evidence from Decomposing Top Sales Shares
+Firm Dynamics and Innovation: Evidence from Decomposing Top Sales Shares, [PDF]

-What do changes in top sales shares signal about changes in firm dynamics?
-I use an accounting decomposition to identify two sources of top sales share growth: (i) incumbent top firms grow bigger; (ii) new top firms replace old top firms.
-Over the 1950-2019 period, incumbent top firms contribute about four times as much as new top firms to the growth of sales share accrued to the top 0.01% firms in the US economy.
-I then build an analytical framework to estimate a firm dynamics process in which firms grow in response to an own innovation shock and shrink at the impact of a creative destruction shock using the empirical decomposition terms of top share growth.
-I find that own innovation is the major force that drives top sales share growth.
-The decline in the top sales shares in the 1980s is associated with a higher aggregate productivity growth, while the rise in the top sales shares since the late 1990s implies a slightly lower productivity growth.
+Abstract: What do changes in top sales shares signal about changes in firm dynamics?
+I use an accounting decomposition to identify two sources of top sales shares growth: (i) incumbent top firms grow bigger; (ii) new top firms replace old top firms.
+Over the 1950-2019 period, incumbent top firms contribute about 3.5 times as much as new top firms to the growth of the sales shares accrued to the top 0.01% firms in the US economy.
+Using the results from this empirical decomposition, I then build a model to estimate a firm dynamics process in which firms grow in response to own innovation shocks and shrink at the impact of creative destruction shocks.
+The existence of a channel through which own innovation can lead to higher top sales shares growth is supported by the data.
+My estimation reveals a surge in the rate of own innovation since 1980 and a decline in the rate of creative destruction over time.